SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ![graph: electrostatic potential]({{ page.root }}/fig/Coulomb_interaction.png){: width="360" }

 ## Short-range and Long-range Interactions
-Interactions can be classified as short-range and long-range.
+We have learned how molecular dynamics models VDWs and electrostatic interactions.
+Interactions can generally be categorized as short-range or long-range.
 In a short-range interaction, the potential decreases faster than *r<sup>-d</sup>*, where r is the distance between the particles and d is the dimension.
 Otherwise the interaction is long-ranged.
 Accordingly, the Lennard-Jones interaction is short-ranged, while the Coulomb interaction is long-ranged.

-{: .self_study_text :}
-- Interaction is short-range if the potential decreases faster than *r<sup>-3</sup>*
-- The Lennard-Jones interactions are short-ranged, *r<sup>-6</sup>*.
-- The Coulomb interactions are long-ranged, *r<sup>-1</sup>*.
-{: .instructor_notes :}
+It is necessary to use different approaches to calculate short-range and long-range interactions efficiently.
+We will discuss these approaches in the next section.

 ### Poll #1.1  Non-bonded interactions.
 How many interactions are in the system composed of 10 Argon atoms?